How much tax will I pay?

 How do I pay stamp duty?

-Stamp duty is payable once you complete the purchase of the property, and you must pay HMRC within 30 days.
+Stamp duty is payable once you complete the purchase of the property, and in England and Northern Ireland you must pay HMRC within 14 days.
 To do this, you need to submit a Stamp Duty Land Tax return.

 In a lot of cases, your conveyancer will pay HMRC for you and will add the stamp duty charge in with all of the other fees, but it is still your responsibility to pay it on time.